Aller au contenu principal

 Kafka

-Related information:
+Related Information:

 Description

-Can be used for standard projects
+Available for standard projects

-Can be used for Serverless
+Available for Serverless

-Contains independent main framework
+Includes standalone main framework

-Basic concept
+Basic Concepts

 Distributed stream processing platform

-• Publish and subscribe (stream) information
+• Publish-subscribe (stream) information

-Understanding Producer (Producer)
+Understanding Producer

-Understanding Consumer (Subject Consumers)
+Understanding Consumer

 • Subscribe to one or more topics and process the generated information.

-Understand Stream API
+Understanding Stream API

 Understanding Broker